You know the phrase, "One man's trash is another man's treasure"? That's how I feel about to-do lists.

 In addition to its mobile apps, TickTick now offers Windows and Mac web apps as well.
 This to-do tool has a beautiful interface with a solid -- and growing -- feature list.
 Keep an eye out for updates and check out TickTick plans here.

 Google Keep has existed under the radar for a long time, but it's actually a great tool if you're looking for a place to quickly make and save lists and notes and access them across multiple devices.

 At its core, Google Keep is a simple notepad that connects to Google Drive, where you can keep checklists, photos, voice notes, and other text notes that sync across multiple devices as well as the cloud.

 Image Credit: ShareChair

 Google Keep doesn't have nearly as many features as other to-do list apps, and its design isn't as regimented -- but if you're an avid Google Drive user and like to create and edit lists on-the-go, then this could be a great option for you.
 You can learn more in this video:

 Don't let the price tag deter you: If you're an iOS user with a lot of different projects and tasks to track, and you're looking for an app that organizes all these items in a super comprehensive way, then you'll want to check this out.

-On the tool's home screen, you'll find a forecast summary of your upcoming to-do's, as well as color-coded badges that show you what needs attention at-a-glance.
+This app's latest product is OmniFocus 2.
+On its home screen, you'll find a forecast summary of your upcoming to-do's, as well as color-coded badges that show you what needs attention at-a-glance.
 Whenever you think of a new to-do list item or task, you can quickly enter them into your "Inbox," during or after which you can apply this item to a specific folder, list, or context.

 While most people would prefer something a little simpler, this is a great option for power users that are cool with a bit of a learning curve.